 C: What about the advanced students who want to deepen their practice?
 H: Sign up for some workshops.
 Doing 10-12 hours of yoga in a weekend is a liberating experience.
 Incorporate more than just asana into your practice – explore pranayama and meditation.
-Read some of the yoga texts – or better yet, come to our philosophy discussion groups!!
+Read some of the yoga texts – or better yet, come to classes or workshops that incorporate philosophy!

 C: How much do you think a person needs to put in to reap the benefits of practice?
 H: Like most things, the more you do it, the more benefit you get.
 But I see benefits in my beginners’ class where they are practicing just once a week for eight weeks.
 So any amount is beneficial – don’t think that you have to have a certain amount of time set aside to practice, just use the time you have and the benefits will be apparent.

 C: What about the remodeling… you chose bamboo flooring (lovely, btw!), for environmental reasons?
 H: Yes – I wanted to redo the original wood floor, but it was just in too poor shape.
 The bamboo was a nice, green alternative.
 We also added the cloth towels in the bathroom – they create a sense of luxury and indulgence, and they are a greener alternative.